uber-node/ringpop-common/docs/partitions.md

 # Partitions

-In the original implementation of ringpop, if a cluster is split to multiple partitions, nodes in each partition declare each other as faulty, and don't communicate.
+In the original implementation of ringpop, if a cluster is split to multiple partitions, nodes in each partition declare each other as faulty, and afterward will no longer communicate.
 Ringpop implemented support for merging the partitions, which we call `healing`.

-## Introdction -- basic algorithm
+## Introduction -- basic algorithm

-In order for two partitions to heal, the algorithm does the following, periodically (number of times per time unit is upper bounded):
+In order for two partitions to heal, the algorithm does the following,
+periodically:

 1. Randomly select a `faulty` node.
 2. Send it a `/join` request, get its membership list.
-3. If the local and retrieved lists are incompatible (merging them will introduce new faulties), force all cluster to reincarnate by marking them suspect.
+3. If the local and retrieved lists are incompatible (merging them will introduce new faulties), mark all incompatible nodes suspect.
+When receiving this change the respective node will reassert that it is actually alive and update its incarnation number making it compatible for merge.
-4. If the local and retrieved lists are compatible (merging them will not introduce new faulties), merge the list and disseminate the changes.
+4. If the local and retrieved lists are compatible (merging them will not introduce new faulties), merge the membership list with the local node's membership and disseminate the changes.

-**TODO: add full algorithm description.**

 We test this feature in 3 ways: